MoralisWeb3/MoralisDocumentation/moralis-dapp/cloud-code/cloud-functions.md

 Global constants are ok to use as they will just be copied to all instances and won't change.

 ## IDE Setup

+{% hint style="success" %}
+You can find instructions specifically for your server in the server's settings in the Cloud Functions tab
+{% endhint %}

 You can write your Cloud Functions in your preferred IDE by making use of the `moralis-admin-cli`.